ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, TRUSTORG_TOTAL.TRUSTORG_TOTAL = "Score indicating average trust in organisations overall.
 Organisations assessed include NHS, Government, Pharmaceutical companies, Medical charities and medical researchers and universities")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nScore indicating average trust in organisations overall.
-Organisations assessed include NHS, Government, Pharmaceutical companies, Medical charities and medical researchers and universities"

 ```
 Joining, by = "predictor"